ovh/cds/docs/content/tutorials/tutorials.worker-model-docker-simple.md

 +++

-A worker model of type `docker` can be spawned by a Hatchery Docker or Docker Swarm.
+A worker model of type `docker` can be spawned by a Hatchery Docker Swarm.

 ## Register a worker Model from an existing Docker Image